atomistic-machine-learning/schnetpack/docs/tutorials/tutorial_ethanol.rst

 Train a Model on the Ethanol Database
 -------------------------------------

-This example trains Schnet model on energy and forces of ethanol conformations.
+This example trains a Schnet model on energy and forces of the previously generated database of ethanol conformations.
 Here we go through various sections of example script.

 We start by importing modules used in the example::